 Make sure the boards are all square with the frame before nailing in if you don’t want your pallet coffee table to be uneven.
 Ensure all sanding is complete before nailing as it will be hard to do once they are in.

 Cutting and securing the legs.
 Another very simple step (this project is all pretty simple, huh?).
 Here we will cut four pieces of 4″ x 4″ x 15″.

 Once the cuts are made, secure the legs to each corner using the screws and a drill.
 Use a square to verify the legs are straight and that they will be perpendicular to the ground.

 Make sure the stencil is aligned properly.
-You may be able to just attach the stencil and engrave right through the paper but this way is certainly more neat.
+You may be able to just attach the stencil and engrave right through the paper but this way is certainly neater.

 Take your time and be careful.
 There is no reason to rush this step as this creates one of the most prominent and unique features of the whole project.

 Congratulations on a job well done!
 You have now, before, a simple project that you can be very proud of and will certainly gather quite a few “wows” at the next outing.
-You could certainly use some clear sealant to the table at this point to make sure it does not get stained.
-Other than that, the table is complete.
+You could certainly use some clear sealant on the pallet coffee table at this point to make sure it does not get stained.
+Other than that, the table is now complete.

 If you liked this project, you will also like viewing DIY Pallet Coffee Tables